 Career Band Salary Increases & Adjustments

-IIn career-banding, compensation and salary increases are based on employee competency levels and labor market rates for each occupational area.
+In career-reference, compensation and salary increases are based on employee competency levels and labor market rates for each occupational area.
 Competencies are knowledge, skills, and work behaviors that contribute to employees' success in their job.
 The career-band competency profiles identify and describe the specific competencies needed to perform the work assigned.
 There are three competency levels in each band: Contributing, Journey, and Advanced.
-The employee’s competency levels are assessed, in relation to their position, using a Competency Assessment form that compares assigned duties to the applicable career-band competency profile.
-However, the assessment of the competencies, with regard to the career-band classification, compensation, and subsequent salary increases, is not determined by the employee’s performance evaluation.
-The Competency Assessment documents that the employee has demonstrated the knowledge, skills, and abilities based on the specific competencies required to do the work of that position.

 Within each band, employee salaries are determined by several factors: